Blackpool beach donkeys get MOT from Chorley vet

-Beach donkeys have had their annual MOT to ensure they are fit and healthy for the summer season.
+Beach donkeys have passed their health and fitness tests and are ready to trot onto the beach at Blackpool, in time for the summer season.

 Vets from Gillivervet in Anderton, near Chorley, carried out health checks on 40 beach donkeys who are as much part of the seaside holiday as ice cream and candy floss.